lodgify/public-money-recruitment-be-test/README.md

    PreparationTimeInDays: 2
 }

 If the length of preparation time is changed then it should be updated for all existing bookings.
-The request should fail if decreasing the number of units or increasing the length of preparation time will produce overlapping between existing bookings and/or their preparation times.
+The request should fail if overlapping between existing bookings and/or their preparation times occurs due to a decrease of the number of units or an increase of the length of preparation time.

 ### What we are looking for

-- How you deal with the existing code and its refactoring
+- How you refactor the existing code to make it more readable and structured
-- How you implement new features
+- How you implement new features and understand the requirements (feel free to ask in case of doubts)
 - How you test the correctness of your solution

 ### Restrictions